Other Plants Have Cannabinoids But Can They Be Used for Medicine?

 Cocoa.
 There is some research suggesting chocolate contains anandamide, the endocannabinoid produced by our own bodies that mimics THC.
 If this turns out to be true, then anandamide is not only an endocannabinoid but a phytocannabinoid as well.

 There are new companies attempting to create full-spectrum phytocannabinoid-rich oils from non-cannabis plants.
-The idea behind this: federal and local authorities can’t arrest people for these products, since they weren’t made from cannabis.
+The idea behind this?
+Federal and local authorities can’t arrest people for these products; they are not cannabis.

 The insanity of federal laws, however, does highlight how ridiculous the war on cannabis truly is.
-Outside of THC, other cannabinoids and terpenes are found in other, completely legal plants.
+Outside of THC, other cannabinoids and terpenes grow in completely legal plants.

 If THC is the cancer-causing, brain-damaging compound the federal government says it is, why is Marinol – a drug composed entirely of synthetic THC – a Schedule III drug?
 If pure THC is Schedule III, why is the cannabis plant classified Schedule I alongside heroin?
-The implication here is that there are other components of cannabis besides THC that make marijuana supposedly highly addictive and deadly.
-Yet, to date, the National Institute of Drug Abuse has failed to identify these components.
+This implies that there are other components of cannabis, besides THC, that make it highly addictive and deadly.
+To date, the National Institute of Drug Abuse will not identify these components.

 Could it be because these other components are found in other completely safe and completely legal plants?
-Could it be because the drug war narrative is all bullocks, and the feds are finally realizing they can’t keep the lid shut on this box much longer?
+Could it be because the drug war narrative is all bullocks?
+And that the feds are finally realizing they can’t keep the lid shut on this box much longer?